Cannabis vegetative stage how-to guide

 Far from helping the plant, excess nutrients in the veg stage can cause temporary or even permanent damage to future growth and yields.

-How often to feed nutrients in veg state?
+How often do you feed nutrients in vegetative state?

 The answer depends on your grow style/method.
 If you are growing organically in soil with slow release organic nutrients (BioTabs are particularly easy to use and highly recommended) then you may not need to add any extra nutrients in the veg stage.
 In fact, you may not need to add any nutrients at all other than a light top dressing of general purpose bloom nutrients later on.
 But if you are growing in hydroponics the plants are completely dependent on you to deliver light veg nutrients from the beginning.